nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <img src="UG_Figures/faculty1.png" alt="output" width=600><br>

 ### 3.2.
 Dine Features
-This section provides the instruction for all features categorised under the main feature of locating dining options.
+This section provides instructions for all features categorised under the main feature of locating dining options.

 #### 3.2.1.
 Search for dining options within a faculty: ```/dine``` - Shuyi
 This command lists out all dining outlets available within a chosen faculty.